That'll Teach 'Em: Series 2 (2004)

 Sophia chose to leave the school voluntarily owing to her poor behaviour stemming from frequent clashes with multiple staff members, and out of frustration over the school's disciplinary enforcement.
-Though it was never shown, Aliss Hadley, Lewis Davis and Holly also left for unknown reasons.
+Though it was never shown, Aliss Hadley, Lewis Davis and Holly had left for unknown reasons.
 This was the only series in which no students were expelled.
 Most students passed only 1 CSE.
 As with Series 1, 15 boys and 15 girls entered the school at the start, and 26 finished.

 Series 3 (2005–06)

 Series 3 called That'll Teach 'Em: Boys Versus Girls was filmed during August 2005 at St Joseph's College in Ipswich, and broadcast during the following April.
 The series returned to the setting of a 1950s grammar school.
 The school was branded as "Charles Darwin Grammar" and focused predominantly on practical sciences.
 It also experimented with boys and girls being taught separately.
 The languages teacher in series 1, Simon Warr, took on the role of headmaster in Series 3.